greenageinfo/greenageinfo.github.io/relocation/move-in.md

 # Move-in

 > [!IMPORTANT]
 > **Move-in process must be completed a day before your actual move-in date.
-All outstanding dues must be cleared before move-in.Please note that truck movements are only allowed between __1.00PM and 6.30PM__.**
+All outstanding dues must be cleared before move-in.
+Please note that truck movements are only allowed between __1.00PM and 6.30PM__.**

-<a href="https://drive.google.com/file/d/1kQPqDrCo1iCklCM6XU6luaVg1izZpx-D/view?usp=sharing">Download</a> the move-in form or collect it from the GOA office in Alpine Block.
+[Download](https://drive.google.com/file/d/1kQPqDrCo1iCklCM6XU6luaVg1izZpx-D/view?usp=sharing) the move-in form or collect it from the GOA office in Alpine Block.

 ## Owner